-The US 2 trestle in Snohomish County connects US 2 to Interstate 5 (I-5) on the west and the interchanges of State Route (SR) 204 and 20th Street SE on the east (Figure 1).
-The US 2 Trestle is the only direct route across the Snohomish River, Deadwater Slough, and Ebey Slough from eastern Snohomish County cities, such as Lake Stevens and Snohomish, to downtown Everett and the I-5 corridor.
+The US 2 trestle, including the structures over the Snohomish River and Ebey Slough, connects US 2 to Interstate 5 (I-5) on the west side and the interchanges of State Route (SR) 204 and 20th Street Southeast on the east side (Figure 1).
+The US 2 trestle is the only direct route across the Snohomish River, Deadwater Slough, and Ebey Slough from eastern Snohomish County cities, such as Lake Stevens and Snohomish, to downtown Everett and the I-5 corridor.
 On a national level, US 2 begins in Everett and extends eastward to St. Ignace, Michigan.
 The significance of this segment of US 2 as a highway has been formalized through the following federal and state designations:

-- Included in the National Highway System by the U.S. Department of Transportation. - Classified as a federal and state Urban Principal Arterial. - Identified as part of a Washington state scenic byway (the Cascade Loop). - Identified as part of a National Scenic Byway (Stevens Pass Greenway). - Designated as a Highway of Statewide Significance by the Washington State Legislature. - Designated by WSDOT as a T2 Freight Economic Corridor.
+- Included in the National Highway System by the U.S. Department of Transportation. - Classified as a federal and state Urban Principal Arterial. - Identified as part of a Washington state scenic byway (the Cascade Loop). - Identified as part of a National Scenic Byway (Stevens Pass Greenway). - Designated as a Highway of Statewide Significance by the Washington State Legislature. - Designated by WSDOT as a T-2 truck freight corridor.